vikranthkongara/intro-to-declarative-pipeline/Exercise-01.md

 OpenJDK 64-Bit Server VM (build 25.151-b12, mixed mode)
 ```

-Your Pipeline should look like the following Pipeline before you move onto the next exercise:
+Your Pipeline should look like the following before you move onto the next exercise:

 ```
 pipeline {